Top 10 French Drain Mistakes & How To Avoid Them

 vi.
 Returning Excavated Soil

-Remember, only permeable and porous materials need to be used.
-You’ll have to dispose of the dug earth and only use the right materials.
+Remember, only absorbent and porous materials need to be used.
+You’ll have to dispose of the dug earth and only use suitable materials.

 vii.
 Having a Gravels-Only Trench

-Another mistake people make during French drain installation is the exclusion of a drain pipe.
+Another mistake people make during French drain installation is excluding a drain pipe.

-Here, they simply cover up the trench with only gravel.
-This offers zero results when there’s a downpour as the water remains static and makes a mess of your yard.
+Here, they cover up the trench with only gravel.
+This offers zero results when there’s a downpour, as the water remains static and messes your yard.

-A perforated drain pipe measuring between 4” to 6” should be laid and surrounded with appropriate materials like drain rock.
-Of course, the perforated sides of the pipes need to face up.
+A perforated drain pipe measuring 4″ to 6″ should be laid and surrounded with appropriate materials like drain rock.
+Of course, the perforated sides of the lines need to face up.

 viii.
 Connecting Downspouts to French Drain

 One mistake to avoid is connecting your downspouts to the French drain.
-Your system might not have the capacity to dump or dispose of the water quickly enough.
+Your system might be unable to dump or dispose of the water quickly enough.
 This leads to a flooding scenario.

-A better way to do this will be to provide a catch basin where water coming from downspouts collect and flow off.
+A better way to do this is to provide a catch basin where water from downspouts collects and flows off.

 ix.
 Wrong Exit Point

-Mistakes such as wrong exit points make a French drain system to be inefficient.
+Mistakes such as wrong exit points make a French drain system inefficient.

 Here, the general water flow direction isn’t taken into consideration.
 You can correct or avoid the problem by studying the water flow direction and making your installations accordingly.